 We're going to wrap up this lesson by working together to build a Job Target Statement.
 If you scroll down, you're going to find some questions that will help you build that Job Target Statement and help you with targeting both your resume and your LinkedIn profile towards that ideal role that you're looking for.

 Q&A Coaching Calls

 The LinkedIn WORKS!
-Starter Program includes one (1) individual, 30-minute Q&A coaching call.
+Coaching Program includes four (4) individual, 30-minute Q&A coaching calls.